luismiguelcasadodiaz/CPP_08/README.md

 Moreover, you should use them as much as you can.

 ### Custom versus STL
-My span class updates min and max in each insert.
-I did this to return a fast answers to longestspan() question.
+My Span class is designed to update the minimum and maximum values with each insertion.
+I elected this approach to ensure a rapid response when answering the longestSpan() query.

-I did it in such way cause the algorithm of MIN/MAX element loops all elements to calculate it.
+The reasoning for this design choice is that the standard algorithm for calculating the minimum or maximum element typically iterates through all elements.

-A time comparison of both methods states that my custom span is faster than STL call to min_element() and max_element().
+A time comparison conducted between the two methods affirms that my custom Span implementation yields a faster result than utilising the STL calls to min_element() and max_element().

-But in the opposite side, mi 10 000 elements insert process takes longer than the vector.insert() member.
+Conversely, the process of inserting ten thousand ($\text{10,000}$) elements into my class demands more time than the execution of the standard vector::insert() member function.

 This are the results.